 Credit risk is the risk of a financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligation.
-Financial instruments that potentially expose the Company to significant concentration of credit risk consist of cash and accounts receivable.
+Financial instruments that potentially expose the Company to significant concentration of credit risk consist of cash and cash equivalents and accounts receivable.
 The Company's investment policies are designed to mitigate the possibility of a deterioration of principal and enhance the Company's ability to meet its liquidity needs and provide reasonable returns within those parameters.
-Cash is on deposit with Canadian chartered banks.
+Cash and cash equivalents is on deposit with Canadian chartered banks.
 Management monitors the collectability of accounts receivable and estimates an allowance for doubtful accounts.

-The Company has concentration risk, as approximately 88% of total sales came from four customers during the six-months ended June 30, 2022 and 80% of total accounts receivable is due from three customers as at June 30, 2022.
+The Company has concentration risk, as approximately 89% of total sales came from four customers who are subject to sales and distribution agreements during the nine months ended September 30, 2022 and 77% of total accounts receivable is due from three customers as at September 30, 2022.